Apache Kafka Monitoring ToolUse This InfluxDB Integration for Free

 All told, using a Telegraf plugin for Apache Kafka Consumer is a great way to support mission-critical use cases with benefits like guaranteed ordering, highly efficient processing, zero message loss and more - all at the exact same time.
 Apache Kafka's out-of-the-box interface natively integrates with countless event sources, including but not limited to ones like JMS, Amazon Web Services S3, Elasticsearch and many, many others.

 How to use the Apache Kafka Consumer Telegraf Plugin

-The Kafka consumer plugin polls a specified Kafka topic and adds messages to InfluxDB.
-The plugin assumes messages follow the line protocol.
-Consumer Group is used to talk to the Kafka monitoring tool cluster so multiple instances of Telegraf can read from the same topic in parallel.
+The Apache Kafka Consumer Input Plugin polls a specified Kafka topic and adds messages to your InfluxDB instance.
+The Consumer Group is used to talk to the Kafka cluster so multiple instances of Telegraf can read from the same topic in parallel.

 Key use cases using the Apache Kafka Consumer Telegraf Plugin

 With Apache Kafka Consumer, you can stream data between different applications, application monitoring, fraud detection and live leader-boards.